Why Does My Teen With ADHD Get Overwhelmed So Easily? Teen Therapy in Barrie

 Main skills taught by mindfulness therapy:

-• Being purposefully present with your thoughts and feelings without reacting immediately.
+• Being intentionally present with your thoughts and feelings without reacting right away.

 • Observing experiences with curiosity instead of criticism.